lornebb/NullAnIon/README.md

 - Create a safe and secure e-commerce site, that can generate revenue.
 - Provide clear pricing and service descriptions.
-- Demonstrate industry experience to users via a showcase area.
+- Demonstrate industry experience to users via a showcase/library area.
 - Maintain account product history for optimising future experiences.
 - Use work generated from sales as examples on the site.